opensafely/documentation/docs/data-definition.md

 ---8<-- 'includes/data-builder-danger-header.md'

-## What is a Data Definition?
+## What is a Dataset Definition?

-A _data definition_ is a formal specification of the data that you want to extract from the OpenSAFELY database.
+A _dataset definition_ is a formal specification of the data that you want to extract from the OpenSAFELY database.
 This includes:

 * the patient population (dataset rows)
 * the variables (dataset columns)